 In the classroom, the teacher's questions play an essential role in the educational process, serving as a stimulus for reflection and discussion and as a control and monitoring of pupils' production.
 They also act as spies of the type of interaction as they indicate the relationship between teacher and learners.
-They signal the amount and type of control exercised by the teacher and, therefore, the opportunities for participation granted to the learners [See 4.5.1.3.]
-We will analyze here a few types that frequently appear in the teacher's discourse.
+They signal the amount and type of control exercised by the teacher and, therefore, the opportunities for participation granted to the learners.